 - Reference letters are no longer required.
 Please do not submit as they will not be considered.

 - Official Transcripts – Applicants must request official transcripts from all post-secondary institutions where they have studied.
 All transcripts submitted must be official and must be sent directly to our office from the institution.
 An official transcript is one bearing an official seal and/or signature of the issuing institution (or which has been produced on the institution’s secured paper).
 Photocopies and legally certified (notarized) copies are not acceptable.
-These transcripts must be received in our office by the October 17, 2014 deadline.
+These transcripts must be received in our office by the October 14, 2016 deadline.
+In addition to this, applicants are required to upload their student transcripts to the online application.
 UBC students applying to Dentistry are not required to submit an official UBC transcript.
-Applicants who are granted conditional acceptance to the DMD program are required to provide transcripts of their final grades by June 12, 2015.
+Applicants who are granted conditional acceptance to the DMD program are required to provide transcripts of their final grades by June 9, 2017.

 International Transcripts – Applicants submitting international transcripts must submit one set of official transcripts sent directly to our office in official sealed envelope from the institution.
 A translated and notarized copy in English must be included if required.
 Course outlines are required for the prerequisite courses.
 Applicants who attended post-secondary institutions (including on exchange or study abroad) outside of North America, must have their foreign transcripts validated and assessed by either the International Credential Evaluation Service (ICES), or the World Education Services (WES).
 These assessments must be received in official ICES or WES sealed envelopes.
 Applicants’ copies will not be accepted.
 All foreign transcripts must be evaluated by WES or ICES unless the foreign institution was attended for only one term or six or fewer credits.
 From ICES we require the comprehensive report and from WES we require the course by course report.